yermolovich1987/ml-insurance-ica/prototype/README.md

 If the trained model already exists, then the application will ask whether you would like to use a stored trained model, or train new model from the beginning.

-At the end of the running, the application will ask the location of the folder with document to classify.
-This could be useful for additional testing on custom images, or if the user want's to use already trained model to classify the documents simulating the real environment.
+At the end of the running, the application will ask the location of the folder with custom document images to classify.
+This could be useful for additional testing on custom images, or if the user wants to use already trained model to classify the documents simulating the real environment.
+The document in this case will be moved to the proper sub-folder that corresponds to the document clas inside the ```./classified_documents``` folder (the name of this folder could be changed through CLASSIFIED_DOCUMENTS_DIRECTORY constant).

 The location of the dataset, location where to store trained model and other important training parameters are configured through the constants located in ```constants.py``` module.